-Who we are: The Challenging Behaviour Foundation (CBF) is a registered charity in England and Wales (No 1060714) for people with severe learning disabilities and behaviours described as challenging and their families.
-Our vision is for anyone with severe learning disabilities who displays challenging behaviour to have the same life opportunities as everyone else.
+Who we are: The Challenging Behaviour Foundation (CBF) is a registered charity in England and Wales (No 1060714) for children, young people and adults with severe learning disabilities and behaviours described as challenging and their families.
+Our vision is for anyone with severe learning disabilities who displays behaviour that challenges to have the same life opportunities as everyone else.
 We work to improve understanding of challenging behaviour, empower families with information and support, and help others to provide better services and more opportunities.

-Why do we collect Data: We will use your personal information to provide you with the services, products or information you have requested.
+Why we collect Data: We will use your personal information to provide you with the services, products or information you have requested.
 We also collect and store data to help us improve our services to you.
-We can record your communication preferences and keep you up to date with latest research, resources and information, fundraising events and sharing best practice.
-We can tailor our invites to take part in surveys, focus groups, research or events that are relevant to you.
+We will record your communication preferences and keep you up to date with the latest research, resources and information, fundraising events and sharing best practice, when explicit consent is given.
+We tailor our invites to take part in surveys, focus groups, research or events that are relevant to you.
 We also use our anonymised data statistics to support our campaigning and influencing work and in funding applications.